The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in Chicago, IL

 English

-Abdul Mohammed is a Rheumatologist in Park Ridge, Illinois.
+Abdul Mohammed is a Rheumatologist practicing medicine in Park Ridge, Illinois.
 Dr. Mohammed is rated as an Experienced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-His top areas of expertise are Postmenopausal Osteoporosis, Osteoporosis, Rheumatoid Arthritis (RA), and Paget's Disease of Bone.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Postmenopausal Osteoporosis, Osteoporosis, Rheumatoid Arthritis (RA), and Paget's Disease of Bone.
+Dr. Mohammed is board certified in American Board Of Internal Medicine, Rheumatology.

 Experienced in Light Chain Deposition Disease (LCDD)